Paltan: History

+Meanwhile, in 1895, due to the growth of football among Bengalis in the Bengal Presidency, the Dhaka Sporting Association (DSA) was formed in a small tin house on an unoccupied field.
+It also served as the playground for Dhaka's three biggest clubs at the time: Wari Club, Victoria SC, and Lakshibazar Club.
+The clubs divided the field into thirds according to their own preferences.

+Prior to the partition of India, Paltan served as the main practice ground for the Dacca football team, which represented Dacca (present-day Dhaka).

 Up to 1930, very few people lived in Paltan.
-Buddhadeva Bose's novella 'Moner Moto Meye' is evocative of this period; the character Bikash says “When I was 17 years old I came to a house in Paltan.
+Buddhadeva Bose's novella 'Moner Moto Meye' is evocative of this period; the character Bikash says “When I was 17 years old, I came to a house in Paltan.
 At that time there were only three houses in that area”.

 Paltan has boasted numerous noted personalities and families since its beginning.
 The Gazis, Abedins, Chowdhurys and Roufs were among the families who settled during the early 19th century.
 These families played a major role in development of the city as a whole.

 Geography

 Paltan is located at 23.7362°N 90.4142°E. Its total area is 1.42 km2.